Indian Institute of Information Technology, Design and Manufacturing, Jabalpur: Rankings

 Indian Institute of Information Technology, Design and Manufacturing, Jabalpur was ranked 82 among engineering colleges in India by the National Institutional Ranking Framework (NIRF) in 2022.

+The institute was ranked 97 with an overall score of 42.14 for the 2023 edition of National Institutional Ranking Framework (NIRF), with the following scores:

 Research

 The institute also focuses on proficient R&D skills through the efficient use of technology.
 The institute carries out active research in the fields of Innovative Design and Manufacturing (Embedded System Design, Design of Control Systems, VLSI, CAD/CAM, Design of Smart Structures, MEMS, Intelligent Product Design, Design of Energy Systems); Graphics, Vision and Image Processing (Computer Graphics, Image Processing, Geometric Modelling, Computer Vision, Pattern Recognition, Biometrics, Simulation, Computer Animation); Advanced Manufacturing (Rapid Prototyping, Micro-Nano Fabrication, Manufacturing Culture); Data and Knowledge Engineering (Computational Linguistics, Data Engineering, Data Engineering, Natural Language Processing, Artificial Intelligence, Parallel Algorithms, Human-Computer Interaction, Software Engineering), Wireless Networks (Wireless Sensor Networks, Vehicular Ad hoc Networks, and IoT), and Biomedical Signal Processing.

 The Institute carries out research in the form of thesis pursued by its postgraduate students in these areas along with sponsored projects by organisations like the Indian Ordnance Factories carried out by faculty members in some of these areas.

 Student life

 Fests

-The students have been organizing annual festivals Tarang (Cultural Festival), Abhikalpan (Science & Technology festival) and Gusto (Sports festival) in the campus regularly ever since the inception of the institute.
+Students have been organizing annual festivals Tarang (Cultural Festival), Abhikalpan (Science & Technology festival) and Gusto (Sports festival) in the campus regularly ever since the inception of the institute.